wazuh/wazuh-documentation/source/user-manual/registering/api/api-register-windows.rst

   This will return the ID of the Wazuh Agent.

 2. Extract the Wazuh Agent key using the Wazuh API.
-In this case, we will asume that the Wazuh Agent ID is ``001``:
+In this case, we will assume that the Wazuh Agent ID is ``001``:

   .. code-block:: console